atet/3dp/README.md

 ## 0. Preface

 ***Here's the deal***: You'll either get a cheap 3D printer (<$100) and spend a lot of time troubleshooting or you'll invest in a higher quality one and not have as many headaches.
-Regardless, after considering consumables below, **3D printing will add up**.
+Regardless, after considering consumables below, **3D printing *will* add up**.

 Consumable | Price per Unit | Price per Print
 --- | --- | ---
 PLA Filament | ~$20/1kg spool | 20 × 50g prints = $1/print
 Electricity | $0.30/kWh in California | 1kWh/10hr print = $0.30/print
+ ‎ | ‎  | Total = **$1.30/print**

-The 3D printer used in this tutorial is the Entina Tina2 Basic (~$150), a.k.a WEEDO/WEEFUN Tina2, Monoprice MP Cadet, Bresser Raptor, etc. This printer is small, compact, and has auto-leveling capability which should make life a bit easier.
+The 3D printer used in this tutorial is the Entina Tina2 Basic (~$150), a.k.a.
+WEEDO/WEEFUN Tina2, Monoprice MP Cadet, Bresser Raptor, etc. This printer is small, compact, and has auto-leveling capability which should make life a bit easier.

 [![.img/fig2_tina2_dimensions.jpg](.img/fig2_tina2_dimensions.jpg)](#nolink)
 > Footprint of the Tina2 printer is 8¼" Length × 8¼" Width × 11½" Height with a printing area of 120 mm (4.7 inch) Length × 100 mm (3.9 inch) Width × 100 mm (3.9 inch) Height.